 - Taichung Bus 107/201 to Kengkou Village/Guangfu New Village (光復新村) and walk 12 mins will arrive. (faster)

-- Recommend : Use Easy card or I-pass take bus to get discount.
+- Recommend: Use an Easy card or I-pass take a bus to get a discount.

 Typhoons are a little more predictable than earthquakes.
 They come to visit Taiwan every year, during the summer time (June to September).
 Occasionally they will come in May or October but it does not happen very often, this is something you must know about Taiwan before book your ticket .